-Stefan has also created a new website, FDAregs.info, to help clarify information about the FDA deeming regulations and how they will affect consumers and businesses if enacted without changes, he developed and optimized this site with SEO companies in Gilbert AZ to get better results.
+Stefan has also created a new website, FDAregs.info, to help clarify information about the FDA deeming regulations and how they will affect consumers and businesses if enacted without changes.

 Stefan’s talk was short and sweet.
 Not Blowing Smoke is organizing a national — but locally focused — campaign to expose lies and get the truth out there to the public.
 He couldn’t go into detail about the specifics of the campaign, but the gist is that they are creating multi-media content for ad campaigns and will allow anyone in any state to use their material for locally targeted advertising at no charge.

 You can see how compelling and well-produced their videos and graphics are on their website.
 If you buy ad space — billboards, radio, TV, etc. — they will provide you with the content at no cost.

 The vape community in general understands what’s going on because we use these products, and we can get this information out there and shared on social media.
 But we need more than social media reach.
 We need mainstream media reach, and Not Blowing Smoke is giving small businesses the tools we need to reach a much wider audience with this crucial message.

 Please email Not Blowing Smoke for more information, or if you’d like to contribute to the local campaign.